-An Overlay Icon is an icon that lies on top of a key in the keypanel display screen.
-The keypanel supports and is shipped with 32 icons.
+An Overlay Icon is an icon that lies on top of a key in the keypanel display screen of the keypanel.
+There are 32 icons shipped with the keypanel and supported.
 However, you can create your own icons.

 A single icon is 16 x 16 pixels.
 AZedit uses bitmaps rather than icon (.ico) files.
 This is so users can use the system tool Paint to create their icons, instead of a specialized icon editor.
 32 icons are supported for key overlays, so the bitmap must be 512 pixels wide (16 pixels x 32 icons).
-Animation of icons is also supported (4 frames), so the bitmap is 64 pixels tall (16 pixel icons x 4 rows of icons), where each column of icons contains four (4) images for animation of the icon, and each row of icons represent stage 1-4 of the animation for each icon.
-Figure 22, shows a 512x64 pixel bitmap (a table of 32x4 icons).
+Animation of icons is also supported (4 frames), so the bitmap is 64 pixels tall (16 pixel icons x 4 rows of icons), where each column of icons contains four images for animation of the icon, and each row of icons represent stage 1-4 of the animation for each icon.
+Figure 30, shows a 512x64 pixel bitmap (a table of 32x4 icons).

 The following icons are built into the panel.
-This file is shipped with AZedit so it can be easily copied and modified by the user to create their own icons.
+The file is shipped with AZedit so it can be easily copied and modified by the user to create their own icons.

-By downloading your own icons, you are replacing the ones built into the keypanel.
+By downloading you own icons, you are replacing the ones built into the keypanel.
 Retain a copy of the icons shipped with AZedit, in case you want to reuse the default icons.

-FIGURE 22.
+FIGURE 30.
 512 x 64 pixel bitmap of key overlay icons

 AZedit accepts a bitmap of narrower width (as long as it is a multiple of 16).
 This is done by extending the bitmap to 512 pixels by adding white space horizontally.
 Vertically, the bitmap needs to be 16 pixels high, and then repeat the image 3 more times to make it 64 pixels high.
 Repeating the icon four times, indicates there is no animation.
-You can also create a bitmap 32 pixels high (two (2) frames per icon) and repeat the image once to make 64 pixels high (so there would be two frames of animation repeated).
+You can also create a bitmap 32 pixels high (two frames per icon) and repeat the image once to make 64 pixels high (so there would be two frames of animation repeated).